Foolyou/map-zoomtospan/README.md

 While adjusting the padding of the `fitBounds` method can somewhat improve the fit, it often requires case-by-case tweaking rather than offering a consistent solution.

 Our approach solves this problem by providing a general "best view" calculation that accommodates not only markers, polylines, and polygons, but also custom overlays.

 The key requirement for custom overlays is that their size remains consistent, regardless of zoom level.
+We use a binary search algorithm to find the optimal view. **If the `boundingRect` changes with the zoom level, the binary search may not work correctly**.
+If this is a common scenario for you, please let us know, and we can provide an alternative strategy.

 ## How to Calculate the Best View